paananen/pic-hub/README.md

 - [x] Add the first component of the project and start writing some code!

 ## Current Stuff
 The current solution I'm running has four parts.
-They currently work (mostly) but I've not create a public GitHub :octocat: project before and wanted to try this out.
-So I'm starting again and will be pushing updates here.
+They work (mostly) but I've not created a public GitHub :octocat: project before and wanted to try this out.
+So I'm starting again and will be pushing updates here as I go.

 1. **Photo Scanner** A console application that scans the photos directory and writes all the photo data to an SQL Server database.
     * - [x] Create solution